CodeJourneymen/scoutpiemaster/index.md

 ## Sales goal
 Sales goal per Cub Scout is $475.<br/>
-If you make the goal of $475, there are no fees for your Cub Scout in 2022.<br/>
+If you make the goal of $475, there are no fees for your Cub Scout in 2023.<br/>
 If you don't make $475, then the Cub Scout fees will be pro-rated.

-The fundraiser is over for 2021<br/>
+The fundraiser is about to start for 2022<br/>
-We'll be back in Oct 2022
 {: .notice--success }

 ## For info on Show-n-Sell Sales